Skip to main content

 Preceding menopause is perimenopause, a phase where hormones like estrogen and progesterone wane, leading to irregular periods and the onset of various symptoms.
 This transition embodies significant changes in a woman's body.

-Types of menopause, symptoms and treatment options
+Types of irregular periods, treatment options and prevention

-• Are there different types of menopause?
+Are there different types of menopause?

 Menopause is a change every woman goes through, but it can happen in different ways.
 Some women experience it as they age, while others might go through it earlier or because of surgery.
 Each type has its own set of reasons and effects.